What to watch for as the big Chinese political event of the year approaches - ExBulletin

 Many analysts expect a rate similar to last year's target of around 5%, which they say would confirm market expectations for a moderate acceleration of economic stimulus measures and measures aimed at strengthening consumer and investor confidence.

-Many current forecasts for China's GDP growth are below 5%, but setting a lower target would signal less support for the economy and could weaken confidence, said Jeremy Zook, senior China analyst at Fitch Ratings. which forecasts growth of 4.6% this year.
+A lot current forecast China's GDP growth is below 5%, but setting a lower target would mean less support for the economy and could weaken confidence, said Jeremy Zook, senior China analyst at Fitch Ratings, who forecasts growth of 4.6% this year.

 Conversely, a higher target of around 5.5% would indicate a more aggressive stimulus, said Neil Thomas, a China policy researcher at the Asia Society Policy Institute.